The Three Sisters, Oregon

 We’ve grown far too familiar

-with stories of cancer, Alzheimer’s,
+with news of cancer, Alzheimer’s,

 brittle bones and broken hearts.